Segmentation Analysis: Top Five Questions to AskAugust 10, 2016

 When looking at multivariate analyses, the strategist can find answers to hundreds of questions.
 Yet it can be too easy to overlook the basics.
 For instance, a market segment may represent a large percentage of the population but only a small part of the market.
 Look at dollar potential as well as the number of people.

-In segment analysis, the media planner and buyer needs ask the questions that help identify measurable, differentiable, actionable and substantial targets.
-After all, all this data analysis is only useful if the end result is targeted customers that can be actively reached, attracted, and serviced with the marketing mix.
+In segment analysis, the media planner and buyer need to ask the questions that help identify measurable, differentiable, actionable and substantial targets.
+Using segment analysis and powerful media targeting software, media planners are equipped with the ability to construct substantial plans without having to play a guessing game, After all, all this data analysis is only useful if the end result is targeted customers that can be actively reached, attracted, and serviced with the marketing mix.

 Need help getting started?
 Telmar Audience Effects™ provides total audience targeting and planning.